Tetrix/E2E-NER-for-spoken-Finnish/README.md

 # E2E-NER-for-spoken-Finnish
 This repository contains two approaches for doing end-to-end named entity recognition from speech.

 The "augmented labels" approach is similar to the standard attention-based encoder-decoder speech recognition, but instead of using normal transcripts, named entity augmented transcripts are used.
-Example "Canada LOC is O cold O , O said O Lucas PER"
+Example `Canada LOC is O cold O , O said O Lucas PER`

 The "multi-task" approach is attention-based encoder-decoder model, consisting of two decoder branches: one for ASR and one for NER.
 The encoder is shared between the branches.